TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

 linkParams
 ~~~~~~~~~~

-:ts:`imageLinkWrap.linkParams =` any of the options of
+:typoscript:`imageLinkWrap.linkParams =` any of the options of
 :ref:`typolink`

 When the direct link for the preview image is calculated all
-attributes of :ts:`linkParams` are used as settings for the
+attributes of :typoscript:`linkParams` are used as settings for the
 :ref:`typolink` function.
 In other words: Use the same parameters
-for :ts:`linkParams` that you would use for :ref:`typolink`.
+for :typoscript:`linkParams` that you would use for :ref:`typolink`.
-Needs :ts:`JSwindow = 0`.
+Needs :typoscript:`JSwindow = 0`.

 Example: